 Installation area must be clean and dry.
 Make sure the surface is free of grease or oil.
-Ambient temperature must be above 50 °F (10 °C).
+Ambient temperature must be above 50 $^\circ\text{F}$ (10 $^\circ\text{C}$ ).

-NOTE: Determine exact position before removing the backing paper on the decal.
+Determine exact position before removing the backing paper on the decal.

-- Remove the smallest portion of the backing paper along one edge.
-Align the sign with an edge on the machine. - 2.
-Carefully press the exposed sticky backing in place and smooth it out. - Slowly peel the backing paper off while carefully smoothing the edge as you work.
-Work from one end of the decal to the other.
+- 1. Peel the decal off the backing sheet. - 2.
+Align the decal with an edge on the machine if possible. - 3.
+Starting on one edge, carefully press the center of the exposed sticky backing in place, smoothing it out as you work from one side to the other. - 4.
+Use a squeegee, credit card or similar to smooth it out.
+Work from one end of the decal to the other end.